Documenting Chukchi language: narratives and possible impulses on local art traditions

 Special emphasis is placed on the need to ensure that the recorded materials, once linguistically and technically processed, can be used in different formats by members of the indigenous communities.
 In this way, endangered Chukchi language together with important oral and art traditions can be sustained and be made attractive especially for the youth.
 Therefore, in addition to printed learning tools the annotated video data will be presented in form of a virtual exhibition on the web portal Digital Humanities of the North (dh-north.org) where it can be freely accessed and be used with modern digital devices such as smart phones.

-The foreseen deposit will contain in total more than 20 hours of recorded language on:
+The foreseen collection will contain in total more than 20 hours of recorded language on:

 – commentaries during the process of carving,